faustic/nexo/doc/dev/README.md

 Currently, only the following categories have been defined:

+* `base`: functions and classes that have no other purpose than being of use to other categories.
-* `fs`: functions related to the file system.
+* `fs`: functions and classes related to the file system.
 Not intended to deal with file data, but with platform-dependent features such as file system metadata (permissions, modification date, etc.).
-* `gui`: functions related to the graphical user interface.
+* `gui`: functions and classes related to the graphical user interface.
-* `io`: functions related to communication with devices.
+* `io`: functions and classes related to communication with devices.
 Not intended for regular file input/output, although it may also be included if at some time we deem the standard library insufficient for this need.

 Categories are organised hierarchically.
 A category can have subcategories, represented by subdirectories of the parent category.
 A category depends on its subcategories, but it does not depend on its parent nor sibling categories.
 In other words, a category interface directory with the corresponding category implementation directory should be usable as a smaller library independently from the rest of the library.